DataWallah/Coursera-Getting-Cleaning-Data/README.md

 Files in this repo:
 README.md : This file
-run_analysis.R : Script to extract relevant data, merge and then write tidy data tidied_data.txt : Tidied data per requirement (large--contains 66*10299 rows) CodeBook.md : how the data was cleaned up
+run_analysis.R : Script to extract relevant data, merge and then write tidy data tidied_data.txt : Tidied data per requirement (6 activities, 30 subjects each, 66 variables) CodeBook.md : how the data was cleaned up

 The assignment used data provide here: